asantos2000/secure_iot_atecc508/README.md

 ![NodeMCU](images/assembly.png)
 > Figure 3: Assembly

+We understand that IoT is making a huge impact on our lives and give us a remarkable power, but with great power come great responsibilities 🕷.

-Our goal it's make it cheap amd simple enough to make part of every project you'll develop, and we hope, in the near future, it's embebed with the microprocessor board.
+Our goal makes it cheap and simple enough to make part of every project you'll develop, and we hope, in the near future, it'll embed with the microprocessor board.

 ![NodeMCU](images/pcb-front.png) ![NodeMCU](images/pcb-back.png)